 Wings.
 Movable wings are installed on the head to help the head rotate and split the wood in quick successions.
 This helps the wood to come apart quickly, and you won’t have to swing the maul very hard.

 Steel Handle.
-Splitting mauls that use steel handles last the longest.
+Steel handles last the longest.
 But they are heavier, and most of the shock waves transfer back to the hands so you can’t work for too long.

 Fiberglass Handle.
 These handles are the most popular as they have good shock absorption.
 They prevent blisters from forming when you use the splitting maul for long hours.
 Fiberglass handles are expensive, but they are worth the value you get.